10 Steps to Select and Specify Surfaces

 The end result can mean a short-lived surface that doesn’t maintain its colour and slip or skid-resistance.
 And the asset owner, typically a road manager like a Council, ends up paying much more when a product with a short life is chosen.
 The community pays for the consequences of crashes and falls.

-Learn more about selected coloured and high-friction surface treatments in OmniGrip Direct’s webinar on 25 September 2020 at 10:30AM.
+Learn more about selected coloured and high-friction surface treatments in this recording of OmniGrip Direct’s webinar on 25 September 2020.

 - how to select the correct surface